How to Grow Bell Peppers for Beginners

 Sharing is caring!

-how to grow bell peppers for beginners
+how to grow peppers for beginners

 With their variety of shapes, colors, and sizes, bell peppers are a wonderful addition to any warm-weather garden.
-They also resist the most common garden pests and diseases and are fairly easy to grow, making them perfect for any beginner gardener.
+They resist the most common garden pests and diseases and are fairly easy to grow, making them perfect for any beginner gardener.

 Bell peppers have a long growing season, about 60 to 90 days, so starting them indoors is usually a good option, especially for gardeners in the north.
 Northern gardeners can plant earlier in the season, especially if they warm the soil by covering it with black plastic in the late winter to early spring.